mlissner/michaeljaylissner.com/content/pages/about.md

 the search engine is pre-computed and rendered client-side.

-For about five years prior to this, this site ran on a VPS provided by [slicehost.com][1].
-Ultimately, this became a headache whenever the site got a surge in traffic, as that would cause Slicehost would shut me down.
-On top of that, Slicehost cost money each month that a static site doesn't.
+For about five years prior to this, this site ran on a VPS provided by [Rackspace (née slicehost.com)][1].
+Ultimately, this became a headache whenever the site got a surge in traffic, as that would cause Rackspace to shut me down.
+On top of that, Rackspace cost money each month that a static site doesn't.
 During this time, the site ran on the venerable [Drupal CMS][2] with an [Ubuntu][3] LAMP stack backing that up.

-Prior to running it on Slicehost, I ran the site for about two years out of my attic.
+Prior to running it on Rackspace, I ran the site for about two years out of my attic.

 You're looking at the fifth version of this site.